DanToml/conferences/talks/2018/kubecon/script.md

 ^
 For those of you who haven't heard about CircleCI before, CircleCI is a continuous integration and delivery platform with first class support for Docker, macOS, and Linux VMs.
-{{should elaborate here, but don't wanna spend more than a little bit of time on this}}

 ---
 [.build-lists: true]